cyberark/conjur/docs/tour.md

 * **created_roles** *Hash<role_id, api_key>* Conjur issues an API key to each new role which is created by the policy.
 These API keys are printed in the response.
 If you want to login as one of these roles, you can use the corresponding API key.

-* **version** *integer* The server reported `"version": 1`, because this is the first version of the "bootstrap" policy that you have loaded.
+* **version** *integer* The server reported `"version": 1`, because this is the first version of the "root" policy that you have loaded.
 As you update the policy, the version number will be incremented.
 You can use the CLI to view the current and historical policy YAML.

 {% include toc.md key='exploring' %}